University Police Accreditation

 Our accreditation by itself doesn't mean that we are doing a good job, it simply makes sure that we have the tools, training, and knowledge necessary to begin doing a good job.
 It's a bar that has been set and will continually rise with growing expectation; it’s a point of reference that we in the Police Department can use to map our collective professional growth.

-ILEAP accreditation is not easy; in fact, out of the many Police Departments in the State of Illinois, only 21 are accredited.
-We are one of three university police departments that have earned the distinction to date.
+ILEAP accreditation is not easy; in fact, out of the many Police Departments in the State of Illinois, only 38 are accredited.
+We are one of seven university police departments that have earned the distinction to date.
 Believe us when we say that this accreditation is a well-earned and rare honor.